Digital-Grinnell/hugo-front-matter-tools/README.md

 ---

-## front-matter-to-csv.py
+## front-matter-to-csv.py (Deprecated)

-This script is designed to read all of the .md files in a directory tree, and populate a single .csv file with the contents/status of all the frontmatter found in those Markown files.
+This script is/was designed to read all of the .md files in a directory tree, and populate a single .csv file with the contents/status of all the frontmatter found in those Markown files.
 Inspired by [convert.py](https://git.kucharczyk.xyz/lukas/frontmatter-to-csv/src/branch/main/frontmatter_to_csv/convert.py) from the [lukas/frontmatter-to-csv](https://git.kucharczyk.xyz/lukas/frontmatter-to-csv) repo.

+## rootstalk-front-matter-to-google-sheet.py

+Having evolved from `front-matter-to-csv.py`, this script is designed to read all of the ROOTSTALK .md files in a directory tree and populate a specified .csv file (and dedicated Google Sheet) with the contents/status of all the frontmatter found in those Markdown files.

+This script is specific to _Rootstalk_ because many of the constants and static elements (documented below) have become specific to our _Rootstalk_ structure.
+However, the concept of harvesting and reporting `.md` file front matter remains unchanged.
+This script could easily be adapted to work with other front matter structures.

+Use this link to open the [_Rootstalk Articles Front Matter_ Google Sheet](https://docs.google.com/spreadsheets/d/1cOYyS5gwU3HbTG8aVkaBwFPL1Z_7U25bJBCKCePFafI/).

 ---